decafjoe/clik/doc/development/quickstart.rst

 Requirements:

-* Common build tools like git, make, a C compiler, etc
+* Common development tools like git, make, a C compiler, etc
 * Python 3.6 -- this is the "main" interpreter used for development
 * Virtualenv